siddhi-io/PySiddhi/README.md

 Project Goals
 -----
 1) Develop a Python Wrapper on Siddhi Java Library 3.1 and 4.0.
-2) Extend the wrapper to support interactions with WSO2 DAS 4.0.
+2) Extend the wrapper to support interactions with WSO2 SP 4.0.
 3) Testing, Documentation and Deployment

 Current Progress